MarsBased/handbook/guides/patterns/rails/command.md

     def call # (5)
       if @user.update(@params)
         some_private_method
-        Result.new(ok: true, user: @user)
+        @user
       else
         some_more_stuff
-        Result.new(errors: @user.errors)
+        errors.add_multiple_errors(@user.errors)
+        nil
       end
     end

   end
 end

 ```

 - (1) The command name should be a verb as it represents an action.
-- (2) Every command can build the Result object based on their needs.
-But we encourage always using the 'ok' and 'errors' keywords for coherence.
-- (3) `keyword_init: true` is only available since Ruby 2.5.
+- (2) We use the [SimpleCommand](https://github.com/nebulab/simple_command) gem to have basic functionality like asking if the execution was successful or not, and retrieving errors.
-- (4) All the parameters needed for the command to work must be passed to the initializer.
+- (3) All the parameters needed for the command to work must be passed to the initializer.
 The initializer should not contain any logic.
 It's only meant to be used for instance variable assignments.
-- (5) `call` is the only public method of the command.
+- (4) `call` is the only public method of the command.
 It doesn't accept parameters.
 The idea behind a command is a chainable class used to perform a single operation that is complex enough to require private methods or to depend on other commands or classes.
-The call method should always return a Result.
+The call method should return the resulting value of the action.
+Then we can ask the command for the success status or errors

 ## Usage: Calling the command